fernandopalafox/fernandopalafox.github.io/content/writing/breakups.md

 Or when you take a step and there's no ground beneath you.

 This experience has certainly been a bit disorienting.
-And I've had some pretty bad dats, but it's been getting better as I've started to really assimilate the notion that my idea of "self" is not static (and an [illusion](https://www.youtube.com/watch?v=fajfkO_X0l0)).
+And I've had some pretty bad days, but it's been getting better as I've started to really assimilate the notion that my idea of "self" is not static (and an [illusion](https://www.youtube.com/watch?v=fajfkO_X0l0)).
 My current sense of "self" may not be compatible with a future without her.
 But it won't need to be, because it will change.
 The melancholic in me gets a bif sad thinking about this.